meteor/meteor/README.md

 NOTE: Any sensitive data needs to be controlled server-side to prevent unwanted disclosure.
 To be clear, Meteor sends all templates, client-side javascript, and published data to the client's browser.
 This is by design and is a good thing.
 The following example is just sugar to help improve the user experience for normal users.
 Those interested in seeing the 'admin_nav' template in the example below will still be able to do so by manually reading the bundled `client.js` file.
 It won't be pretty but it is possible.
 But this is not a problem as long as the actual data is restricted server-side.

+To check for permissions when not using groups:

 ```handlebars
 <!-- client/myApp.html -->